-- a) Towne Square, on the south side of Lakeshore Road East at George Street, is an important public space that functions as the ceremonial heart of Downtown Oakville.
-Changes to the design of Towne Square shall address Council-endorsed policies and design directions for the area, and be coordinated with the design of Centennial Park. - b) Centennial Park, at the northwest corner of Lakeshore Road East and Navy Street, shall be maintained as part of any comprehensive redevelopment of the Town's Centennial Square site.
-Changes to the design of Centennial Park shall address Council-endorsed policies and design directions for the area, and be coordinated with the design of Town Square and public open spaces within the adjacent Sixteen Mile Creek valley.
+a) Towne Square, on the south side of Lakeshore Road East at George Street, is an important public space that functions as the ceremonial heart of Downtown Oakville.
+The design of Towne Square shall address Councilendorsed policies and design directions for the area, and be coordinated with the design of Centennial Park.

+b) Centennial Park, at the northwest corner of Lakeshore Road East and Navy Street, shall be maintained as part of any comprehensive redevelopment of the Town's Centennial Square site.
+The design of Centennial Park shall address Council-endorsed policies and design directions for the area, and be coordinated with the design of Town Square and public open spaces within the adjacent Sixteen Mile Creek valley.